nygamichal/K8S/README.md

-# Kubernetes exercise
+# Quick reminders for Kubernetes

-Main catalog contains raw files which were used by me during course.
+Main catalog contains raw files which were used during course.

+# Vote App
-File - vote-app/run-vote-app.sh contains guidelines how to run vote app locally on k8s.
+File **run-vote-app.sh** inside catalog **vote-app/** contains guidelines how to run application to vote between cats and dogs locally on k8s.